walwalwalides/MMP_Collection/MMP_Desktop/README.md

 `MMP` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.

+`MMP` is secure and easy to use with user friendly GUI interface that makes software easy to understand for non technical users.

 Principal Software Benefits: